 *The opinions expressed by the panelists during this presentation do not represent the opinions of any of the panelists’ employers or any boards or committees of the Academy or the Actuarial Standards Board or the Actuarial Board for Counseling and Discipline.

 Noon-1:30 p.m.
 EDT

 - Government regulators are invited to attend free of charge.
 Please contact Doreen Hoyle at firstname.lastname@example.org or 202-223-8196 to register.

 *Special note to eligible Academy volunteers: To qualify for complimentary registration, you must be a member of an Academy committee (including boards, committees, subcommittees, work groups, task forces, etc.) and also be qualified for either a partial or total dues waiver during 2016.
 Please contact Doreen Hoyle at email@example.com or 202-223-8196 to register.

-The American Academy of Actuaries believes in good faith that your attendance at this live professionalism webinar constitutes an organized activity as defined under the current Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States.
+The American Academy of Actuaries believes in good faith that attendance at this live professionalism webinar constituted an organized activity as defined under the current Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States.
 Under these Qualification Standards, an hour of continuing education is defined as 50 minutes, and fractions of an hour may be counted.

 JBEA CPE Credit